 3. Security and privacy policy

-We have a security policy based on the SOC 2 standard and we are currently in our audit window for a SOC 2 type 2 report (expected to be completed in May 2024).
+We have a security policy based on the SOC 2 standard and we have a SOC 2 Type II report.
 The policy covers security in human resources, physical security, access control, acceptable use, software development, incident management, device security, and compliance with laws and regulations.
 It’s approved by management and communicated to the staff.
 We have an ISM who’s responsible for the policy.
 The policy is reviewed at least yearly by the security team.

 As part of our security and privacy policy we maintain the following controls: